 '''

-bootJar {
+tasks.named("bootJar") {

 requiresUnpack '/jruby-complete-.jar'

 }

 '''

 '''

-tasks.getByName<BootJar>("bootJar") {
+tasks.named<BootJar>("bootJar") {

 requiresUnpack("/jruby-complete-.jar")

 }

 '''

 For more control a closure can also be used.
 The closure is passed a FileTreeElement and should return a boolean indicating whether or not unpacking is required.